SpriteKitAlliance/SKATiledMap/README.md

 To create a map it is a simple matter of calling this method.

-        let map = SKATiledMap(mapName: "SampleMapKenny") //name of your JSON file
+        let map = SKATiledMap(mapName: "SampleMapKenney") //name of your JSON file

 ###Useful Methods